pythonpune/linkstatus/README.md

 **Note: Skip link check for any line by adding `noqa` (no quality assurance) as inline comment .** like `<-- noqa -->` for `html` and `markdown`, `#noqa` for `python` etc...

+### CONTRIBUTION GUIDELINES

+If you would like to contribute please read the project contribution guidelines (here)[CONTRIBUTING.md].